Lensing, Shadow and Photon Rings in a Magnetized Black Hole Spacetime: ANGULAR RADII OF THE SHADOW

 \subsection{Geometry of the shadow}

-To analyse the geometry of the shadow, we compare the vertical and horizontal angular radii.
+{ The exact geometry of the shadow cannot be determined analytically.
+However, we may compare our analytical expressions for} the vertical and horizontal angular radii.
 We want to analytically prove that for an observer in the equatorial plane the shadow is oblate in the sense that $\beta > \alpha$.
 We first consider the case that $r_2 < r_O < r_S < r_O'$.
 Then $\alpha$ and $\beta$ lie between $0$ and $\pi/2$, i.e., we have to prove that $\mathrm{sin} ^2 \beta > \mathrm{sin} ^2 \alpha$.
 According to (\ref{eq:alpha}) and (\ref{eq:beta}), this is equivalent to

 This is indeed true, because the left-hand side is bigger than 1 while the right-hand side is smaller than 1.
 The first claim is obviously true because $r_O>r_2$.
 To verify the second claim, we observe that the right-hand side takes the value 1 for $r_2 = 3M$ and is a monotonically decreasing function of $r_2$ in the domain $r_2>3M$, as can be easily checked by calculating the derivative with respect to $r_2$.
 As $r_2>3M$, this implies that the right-hand side is indeed smaller than 1.
 In the case $r_O' < r_S$, for all observer positions between $r_2$ and $r_S$ the horizontal radius $\beta$ is bigger than $\pi /2$ while the vertical radius $\alpha$ is smaller than $\pi /2$, so the statement that $\beta > \alpha$ is true in this case as well.